Pacey Witter: Season 4

 During their senior class ski trip, Pacey and Joey finally consummate their relationship.
 Pacey is concerned by Joey's behavior the next morning and he tries to get her to communicate with him, which upsets Joey.
 They eventually make-up and Joey tells Pacey that she is glad that they slept together.
-After Dawson asks Joey about the state of her virginity, she lies and tells him that she has not slept with Pacey.
-Gretchen finds out that Joey lied to Dawson, and Joey asks Gretchen not to tell Pacey anything.
+After a night exploring Capeside together, Dawson asks Joey if she has slept with Pacey.
+Joey lies, denying it.
+Gretchen finds out about the lie and confronts Joey, concerned about Dawson and Pacey.
+Joey asks Gretchen not to tell Pacey anything.
 However, Gretchen tells Pacey the truth.
 Joey's dishonesty appears to have worried Pacey, but he chooses not to confront her about it.
 Joey eventually comes clean to Dawson after she felt that she had to tell him the truth since he offered to pay for her college tuition.
 She also tells Pacey that she lied and he appears to be understanding of the situation, telling her that what's important is that she finally told the truth.

-Towards the end of the season, Pacey and Joey begin having difficulties stemming from their futures beyond high school.
-Believing that he's holding Joey back and growing frustrated with himself and his lack of prospects beyond high school, Pacey eventually explodes at their senior prom, which results to the end of his relationship with Joey.
-They are both devastated, sending Pacey into a downward spiral and Joey throwing herself back into her renewed friendship with Dawson.
+Pacey and Joey's relationship becomes more and more strained due to Pacey's insecurities, Joey's prioritizing of Dawson, and concerns about their future post-high school.
+After seeing Joey share a happy dance with Dawson (mirroring their own dance at the anti-prom), Pacey explodes at her in the middle of their senior prom, evicerating her in front of their friends and classmates, which results in their break up.
+They are both devastated, resulting in Pacey spiraling and Joey throwing herself back into her renewed friendship with Dawson.

 The season ends with Pacey managing to graduate high school at the last second, and taking a job on a yacht and leaving Capeside once again.
 He breaks off contact with Joey but eventually calls Dawson on his last day in Capeside, attempting once again to mend fences.